 Feeding your parrot is not only great fun, but it’s also a terrific bonding time at the dining room table.
 I think we all know of at least one cockatiel noshing on pizza, or an African Grey picking at a chicken wing.
 My conure thinks a morning bowl of cheerios is heaven to dunk his beak into.

 A few important notes on feeding your parrot:

 If you won’t eat it, don’t serve it to your parrot.
 When your parrot’s dish is dirty, run it through the dishwasher, just like your own dishes, after every serving.
 If fresh food has been sitting out for more than an hour, throw it away.
 Don’t invite toxic bacterial problems into your parrot’s environment.

-Everything in moderation: We’ll cover meat, dairy, grains, legumes, carbs, fruit and the all important veggies.
-A well balanced diet is essential, and fun!
+Everything in moderation: We’ll cover meats, dairy, grains, legumes, carbs, fruit, and all-important veggies.
+A well-balanced diet is essential and fun!
 Also included is a list of the foods to never feed your parrot, plus a muffin recipe to share with your parrot.